HaukeBartsch/sdcm/README.md

 If you type 'sdcm -<TAB>' the shell can show you the options available.
 Add the above compdef line to your ~/.zshrc.

 A list of skipped or non-DICOM files is generated in debug mode.
-To create a transcript of file that are ignored use
+To create a transcript of files ignored use

 ```bash
 sdcm -debug <input> <output> 2>log.txt